-- 1. Allegations of a safeguarding nature against a member of the community - Allegations/ concerns against a member of the community may relate to the pupil's family, friends or neighbours. - Allegations/concerns of this nature must be discussed with the Designated Senior Person for Child Protection. - 2.
-Allegations of a safeguarding nature against a member of staff - Allegations/concerns of a safeguarding nature against a member of staff, volunteer or any person in the position of trust within the school/setting must be discussed with the Headteacher/Setting Leader. - Do not dismiss your concerns, do not confront the person about whom you have concerns. - 3.
+1. Allegations of a safeguarding nature against a member of the community

+- Allegations/ concerns against a member of the community may relate to the pupil's family, friends or neighbours. - Allegations/concerns of this nature must be discussed with the Designated Senior Person for Child Protection.

+2. Allegations of a safeguarding nature against a member of staff

+- Allegations/concerns of a safeguarding nature against a member of staff, volunteer or any person in the position of trust within the school/setting must be discussed with the Headteacher/Setting Leader. - Do not dismiss your concerns, do not confront the person about whom you have concerns. - 3.
 Allegations against the Headteacher/Setting Leader would ordinarily be reported directly to their line manager, in the case of a Headteacher/Setting Leader this would be the Chair of Governors /Management Committee.

-If staff feel uncomfortable in reporting to the Chair of Governors /Management Committee or do not know how to contact the Chair of Governors /Management Committee, staff members should in the first instance report concerns to the Safeguarding Education Team on 01443 866686 to request advice from Helen West, Education Safeguarding Manager or Jackie Garland , Service Manager.
+If staff feel uncomfortable in reporting to the Chair of Governors /Management Committee or do not know how to contact the Chair of Governors /Management Committee, staff members should in the first instance report concerns to the Safeguarding Education Team on 01443 866686 to request advice or Sarah Ellis, Lead for Inclusion and ALN.
 When making contact, the caller should make it clear that it is in relation to a concern about a Headteacher/Setting Leader.